vedh-sonawane/prompt_deck/README.md

 🔢 Smart Slide Count

-Just say "make a 30 slide presentation" and Slidetech will make exactly 30 slides If you don't specify, AI decides the appropriate length based on topic complexity Supports 3 to 60 slides
+Just say "make a 30 slide presentation" and PromptDeck will make exactly 30 slides If you don't specify, AI decides the appropriate length based on topic complexity Supports 3 to 60 slides